MaximTyufyakov/geo_surveys_app/README.md

 - For closed network (real device):

-  1. You need to connect your computer and phone to the same network (?);
+  1. You need to connect your computer and phone to the same network;
   2. Add the line
       "host all all ip.ip.ip.1/24 scram-sha-256"
       to the pg_hba.conf (change the ip);